gigasquid/babar/README.md

 - **request ongoing** -  request commitment ongoing function

-You can specify a requst to be executed repeatedly with no end.
+You can specify a request to be executed repeatedly with no end.

 ```clojure
    request *count ongoing fn [] (inc-x1)